OpenStackweb/osf-website/src/pages/openinfra-live/index.md

     episodeTitle: "Zuul Deep Dive: Volvo "
     episodeDescription: "In this episode, a panel of Zuul operators invites special guests to talk about their deployment and discuss their operations.
-For this episode, our guest will be Johannes Foufas, from Volvo. "
+For this episode, our guests will be Johannes Foufas and Moiz Ahmed, from Volvo. "
     episodeSpeakers: Johannes Foufas, Jim Blair, Clark Boylan, Jeremy Stanley, Kristin Barrientos
     youtubeLink: https://www.youtube.com/watch?v=ZjY61I-8mpQ